skanjalkar/ml-7641-group18/README.md

 ./parse.sh
 ```

 This will ask you the upper limit (inclusive!) on the number of files (should be equal to the number of cpu cores you have on pace) you want to parse.
-It expects file to be named 1.pgn 2.pgn etc.

-For each game, it iterates through the moves, considering only those that meet certain criteria:
-- the game has progressed beyond a minimum number of moves
-- the move is randomly selected based on a probability
-- there's sufficient clock time remaining.

 ## Classical ML Models